brendangregg/perf-tools/README.md

 If the overhead is a problem, these tools can be improved.
 If a tool doesn't already, it could be rewritten in C to use perf_events_open() and mmap() for the trace buffer.
 It could also implement frequency counts in C, and operate on mmap() directly, rather than using awk/Perl/Python.
 Additional improvements are possible for ftrace-based tools, such as use of snapshots and per-instance buffers.

-These tools are intended as short-term workarounds until more kernel capabilities exist, at which point they can be substantially rewritten.
+Some of these tools are intended as short-term workarounds until more kernel capabilities exist, at which point they can be substantially rewritten.
 Older versions of these tools will be kept in this repository, for older kernel versions.

 Since things are changing, it's very possible you may find some tools don't work on your Linux kernel version.
 Some expertise and assembly will be required to fix them.